 We have benefited in recent years from several growth trends within the energy industry including high levels of expansion and maintenance capital expenditures by our customers.
 This growth in spending has been driven by several factors, including underinvestment in North American energy infrastructure, production and capacity constraints and anticipated strength in the oil, natural gas, refined products and petrochemical markets.
-While prices for oil and natural gas in recent years have been high relative to historical levels, we believe that investment in the energy sector by our customers would continue at prices well below the record levels achieved in recent years.
+While current prices for oil and natural gas are high relative to historical levels, we believe that investment in the energy sector by our customers would continue at prices well below current levels.
 In addition, our products are often used in extreme operating environments leading to the need for a regular replacement cycle.
 As a result, over 50% of our historical and pro forma sales in 2007 were attributable to multi-year maintenance, repair and operations ("MRO") contracts where we have demonstrated an over 99% annual average retention rate since 2000.
 The combination of these ongoing factors has helped increase demand for our products and services, resulting in record levels of customer orders to be shipped as of September 2008.
 For the twelve months ended December 31, 2007 on a pro forma basis, we generated sales of \$3,952.7 million, Adjusted EBITDA of \$370.4 million and net income of \$150.8 million.
-In addition, for the eleven months ended December 31, 2007, without giving pro forma effect to the Red Man Transaction, we generated sales of \$2,124.9 million, EBITDA of \$171 million and net income of \$56.9 million, and for the twelve months ended October 31, 2007, before giving effect to the Red Man Transaction, Red Man generated sales of \$1,982.0 million, EBITDA of \$170 million and net income of \$82.2 million.
+In addition, for the eleven months ended December 31, 2007, without giving pro forma effect to the Red Man Transaction, we generated sales of \$2,124.9 million, EBITDA of \$171 million and net income of \$150.9 million, EBITDA of \$170 million and net income of \$1,982.0 million, EBITDA of \$170 million and net income of \$82.2 million.

 We have established a position as the largest North American PVF distributor to the energy industry based on sales.
 We distribute products throughout North America and the Gulf of Mexico, including in PVF intensive, rapidly expanding oil and natural gas production areas such as the Bakken, Barnett, Fayetteville, Haynesville and Marcellus shales.
-The Bakken shale is located in the Williston Basin and is primarily in Montana, North Dakota and Saskatchewan, the Barnett shale is located in the Fort Worth Basin in Texas, the Fayetteville shale is located in the Arkoma Basin and is primarily in northern Arkansas, the Haynesville shale is located primarily in southwestern Arkansas, northwestern Louisiana and east Texas, and the Marcellus shale is located in the Appalachian Basin and is primarily in Ohio, West Virginia, Pennsylvania and New York.
+The Bakken shale is located in the Williston Basin and is primarily in Montana, North Dakota and Saskatchewan, the Barnett shale is located in the Fort Worth Basin in Texas, the Fayetteville shale is located in the Arkoma Basin and is primarily in southwestern Arkansas, northwestern Louisiana and east Texas, and the Marcellus shale is located in the Appalachian Basin and is primarily in Ohio, West Virginia, Pennsylvania and New York.
 Growth in these oil and natural gas production areas is driven by improved production technology, favorable market trends and robust capital expenditure budgets.
 Furthermore, Midfield, one of the three largest Canadian PVF distributors based on sales, provides PVF products to oil and gas companies operating primarily in Western Canada, including the Western Canadian Sedimentary Basin, Alberta Oil Sands and heavy oil markets.
 These regions are still in the early stages of infrastructure investment with numerous companies seeking to facilitate the long-term harvesting of difficult to extract and process crude oil.